 But first, an interesting aside.
-Lobsters turn red when you cook them in much the same way that leaves change color in the autumn: the underlying color is there all along, waiting to be released.
-In the case of lobsters (and other crustaceans), the bright red hue comes from a heat-stable carotenoid pigment called astaxanthin.
+Lobsters turn red when you cook them in much the same way that leaves change color in the autumn: The underlying color is there all along, waiting to be released.
+In the case of lobsters (and other crustaceans), the bright-red hue comes from a heat-stable carotenoid pigment called astaxanthin.
 It's this pigment that turns the flesh of salmon and the feathers of flamingos—animals that feed heavily on crustaceans—into the familiar pinkish-orange color.
-(Farmed salmon have pigments added to their diet to color their flesh—without it, they'd be totally white.)
+(Farmed salmon have pigments added to their diet to color their flesh—without them, they'd be totally white.)

-When mixed with the many other pigments found in a lobster's shell, you get the familiar range of bluish purple to green or dark orange colors of a live lobster.
+When astaxanthin is mixed with the many other pigments found in a lobster's shell, you get the familiar range of bluish-purple to green or dark-orange colors of a live lobster.
 Heat them up, and the other pigments break down, leaving just the carotenoids behind.

 Why do I know all of this?
-Because every year during our annual Christmas lobster course, my grandfather—who by which point has already got two martinis, a couple of glasses of Chardonnay, and half a pour of Vin Jaune down the hole—insists on telling me.
+Because every year during our annual Christmas lobster course, my grandfather—who by this point has already got two Martinis, a couple of glasses of Chardonnay, and half a pour of vin jaune down the hole—insists on telling me.

 While this tidbit is certainly interesting, it doesn't exactly help me on my quest for perfectly cooked lobster meat.
 What does, however, is the other bit of wisdom he feels compelled to bestow from on high every Christmas: the best way to cook a lobster.

-Here's his problem with boiling: cook a lobster in a large pot of water, take them out, then look inside the pot.
-What do you see?
+Here's his problem with boiling: When you cook a lobster in a large pot of water, take it out, then look inside the pot, what do you see?
 That's right: cloudy, murky water with weird white gunk floating on top.
 Now stick your nose in there and inhale.
 What do you smell?
 Yup.
 Lobster.
-And here's one thing I can guarantee: what's in that pot is not in your lobster.
+And here's one thing I can guarantee: What's in that pot is not in your lobster.

 The massive amount of water circulating in and out of the lobster's body can quite efficiently wash away many of the flavorful compounds you find inside the meat.
 Not only that, but for larger lobsters, the high heat of boiling can cause the exterior to overcook while the interior remains raw (one of the reasons why larger lobsters often seem so much tougher than smaller lobsters that cook faster).